JimmyRouter/bot_parser/readme.md

 ```
 By setting the logging level to INFO, you will see general logs, including info and error logs.
 For debugging, you can change the level to DEBUG.

-Async Features
-This parser uses asynchronous programming to fetch and process data concurrently.
-The get_prices() method is asynchronous and runs the parsing tasks for each site concurrently, which optimizes the execution time.

 Contributing
 If you'd like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.